 At the moment, netbooks seem safe.
 There is no other computer category that packs such a powerful processing punch in a small size.
 If you need an effective means to get online for work and play wherever you roam, a netbook may save you money and increase your computing potential, too.

-For more on portable computers and other related topics, take a look at the links on the next page.
+For more on portable computers and other related topics, take a look at the links below.